section-engineering-education/engineering-education/articles/node-firestore/index.md

 - `random-words` - this will provide us with random words to save in the database.

 First we will start by initializing firebase in our application by using the config provided in the console.
 We will also need to create a firestore database from the console.
+To get more information on firebase click through to [this previous article](/engineering-education/node-firebase/).

 From the code, I have created a function to initialize firebase in the util file.
 Then we will import the required packages.
 We use the `firebase.firestore()` method to get an instance of Cloud Firestore database.